magicleap/developer-portal-docs/docs/guides/arcloud/integrations/sso.md

 ## Overview

 The Keycloak instance bundled with an AR Cloud installation allows [integrating an external Identity Provider][idp] to support [Single Sign-On][sso-protocols] for its users.
-This page contains short instructions of the configurations steps needed to prepare such an integration.
+This page contains short instructions of the configuration steps needed to prepare such an integration.
 For details, please refer to the [Keycloak documentation][idp].

 ## SAML 2.0